Group Theory Analysis of Phonons in Monolayer Chromium Trihalides and Their Janus Structures: Irreducible representations for optic modes in Y -C -X monolayer

-It is noted that the coexistence of R and IR activity for optical modes in Janus Y$_3$-Cr$_2$-X$_3$ is in sharp contrast to those of X$_3$-Cr$_2$-X$_3$, where the R and IR active modes are mutually exclusive because of the recover of inversion symmetry in the crystal.
-For easy identifying X$_3$-Cr$_2$-Y$_3$ structure from a Raman optical spectral experiment, we compare the R active modes of Janus Y$_3$-Cr$_2$-X$_3$ with those of inversion-symmetric X$_3$-Cr$_2$-X$_3$, i.e., monolayer CrX$_3$.
-The space group of X$_3$-Cr$_2$-X$_3$ is $D^{1}_{3d}$ ($P\bar{3}1m$, No.162), which factor group is the point group $D_{3d}$.\cite{larson2018raman,djurdjic2018lattice} The character table for point group $D_{3d} $ is given in Table \ref{character-D3d},
+It is noted that the coexistence of R and IR activity for optic modes in Janus Y$_3$-Cr$_2$-X$_3$ is in sharp contrast to those of X$_3$-Cr$_2$-X$_3$, where the R and IR active modes are mutually exclusive because of the recover of inversion symmetry in the crystal.
+For easily identifying X$_3$-Cr$_2$-Y$_3$ structure from a Raman optical spectrum experiment, we compare the R active modes of Janus Y$_3$-Cr$_2$-X$_3$ with those of inversion-symmetric X$_3$-Cr$_2$-X$_3$, i.e., monolayer CrX$_3$.
+The space group of X$_3$-Cr$_2$-X$_3$ is $D^{1}_{3d}$ ($P\bar{3}1m$, No.162), whose factor group is $D_{3d}$.\cite{larson2018raman,djurdjic2018lattice} The character table for $D_{3d} $ is given in Table \ref{character-D3d},

-where the subscripts $ g (gerade)$ and $ u (ungerade)$ denote representations that are symmetric and antisymmetric with respect to the inversion operation; the other symbols are the same as that in Table \ref{character}.
+where the subscripts $g$ (gerade) and $u$ (ungerade) denote representations that are symmetric and antisymmetric with respect to the inversion operation; the other symbols are the same as that in Table \ref{character}.
 It is noted that point group $D_{3d}$ has six irreducible representations which is twice as many as that of $C_{3v}$.
-Three of them are inversion symmetric and the other three are inversion antisymmetric.
+Three of them are inversion symmetric and the left three are inversion antisymmetric.

-We classify the lattice vibrational modes of $X_3$-Cr$_2$-X$_3$ at $\Gamma$ by group theory according to the irreducible representations of $D_{3d}$.
+We classify the lattice vibrational modes of $X_3$-Cr$_2$-X$_3$ at $\Gamma$ by group theory based on the irreducible representations of $D_{3d}$.
 Characters of atomic displacement vector representations, primitive cell equivalent representations, and lattice vibration representations of I$_3$-Cr$_2$-I$_3$, for example, are shown in Table \ref{Reduced Representation-D3d}.
 These representations can be decomposed into the irreducible representations summarized in Table \ref{character-D3d}:

-This symmetry representation of lattice vibration includes still 24 phonon modes and can be also decomposed into the representations of acoustic and optic modes as follows:
+This symmetry representation of lattice vibration still includes 24 phonon modes and can also be decomposed into the representations of acoustic and optic modes as follows: